VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 | 7 | 16,384 | 128 | 32,768 x 32,768 |

 #### Issues with the current implementation of zoom levels
-In the current implementation of the Shared Meaning Platform, this means that the resolution of a monitor that a map is displayed on can determine which zoom level a user lands on when viewing the map.
+In the current implementation of the Shared Meaning Platform, the resolution of a monitor that a map is displayed on determines which zoom level a user lands on when viewing the map.
 Annecdotally, most laptop users with an HD screen will land on zoom level 2.

-If a detail level has only been applied to zoom levels 0 and 1, then most of our users will not say that detail level.
+If a detail level has only been applied to zoom levels 0 and 1, then most of our users will not see any detail level.
 This is to say nothing of users with QHD, ultra wide HD, or 4k screens.

-##### Plans for dynamic zoom level switching based on user display size
+#### Plans for dynamic zoom level switching based on user display size

 To improve implementation of zooming on the platform, detail lenses would become the dominant experience, and would be available at all resolutions necessary for a user's screen, so that the user experience of landing on a map and zooming in to it is not altered by the resolution of the user's monitor.